oeg-upm/ya2ro/README.md

 GITHUB_PERSONAL_ACCESS_TOKEN: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-ya2ro will continue working if not configured, but is highly recommended to apply this setting.
+ya2ro will work if this is not configured, but is highly recommended to apply this setting, as the GitHub API has restricted access.

 ### Test ya2ro installation